Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • Swimming –

-water entering the nose during swimming and scuba diving in some cases can also lead to the development of sphenoiditis.
-According to statistics, this cause is about 10% of all cases of sphenoiditis (website)
+In some cases, water entering the nose during swimming and diving can also lead to the development of sphenoiditis.
+According to statistics, this cause accounts for about 10% of all cases of sphenoiditis (website)

 Sphenoiditis: symptoms

-Sphenoiditis practically does not have any "original" symptoms, so the diagnosis of this disease is quite difficult.
-Most often, patients may be disturbed by the following symptoms -
+Sphenoiditis practically does not have any “original” symptoms, so the diagnosis of this disease is quite difficult.
+Most often, patients may be bothered by the following symptoms:

 • headaches (especially in the back of the head, crown, temples, near the eyes),